 The Organization's financial instruments are comprised of cash, receivables and accounts payable.
 Financial assets and liabilities are initially recognized at their fair value.
 The Organization subsequently measures all financial assets and financial liabilities at amortized cost.

 Property and equipment

 Property and equipment are recorded at cost and are being amortized over their estimated useful lives.
 The annual amortization rates are as follows:

+Computer equipment 3 years

+Leasehold improvements 5 years

-Computer hardware 3 years Furniture 5 years
+Furniture and fixtures 5 years